Roy Hesketh

-Lieutenant Roy O. Hesketh (1915 in Pietermaritzburg, South Africa – 19 September 1944, above Great Bitter Lake, Egypt) was a South African racing driver and South African Air Force pilot.
+Lieutenant Roy O. Hesketh (1915 in Pietermaritzburg, South Africa – 19 September 1944 above Great Bitter Lake, Egypt) was a South African racing driver and South African Air Force pilot.

-Lieutenant Roy Hesketh died in Egypt in an aircraft collision in the Second World War.
+Lieutenant Roy Hesketh died in Egypt in an aircraft collision in the Second World War near Al Alamein while acting as a flying instructor.
 The Roy Hesketh Circuit in Pietermaritzburg was named after him.

 He was buried at the Fayid War Cemetery in Fayid, Egypt.